benc-uk/kubeview/README.md

 KubeView displays what is happening inside a Kubernetes cluster (or single namespace), it maps out the API objects and how they are interconnected.
 Data is fetched real-time from the Kubernetes API.
 The status of some objects (Pods, ReplicaSets, Deployments) is colour coded red/green to represent their status and health

-The app auto refreshes and dynamically updates the view as new data comes in or when it changes
+The app auto refreshes and dynamically updates the view as new data comes in or when it changes.

+Note.
+No secrets are exposed by the Kubeview API, values are redacted and replaced with `__VALUE REDACTED__` before being sent.

 Currently displays the following Kubernetes objects:
 - Deployments